sethtroisi/prime-gap/README.md

 * THEORY.md
   * [ ] Add some theory for only doing one side test.
 * combined\_sieve.cpp
+  * [ ] Test number to be marked combosite would have been marked by 2 / 3 and skip is true (e.g. try to avoid memory lookup)
 * gap\_stats.cpp
 * gap\_test.py
   * [ ] `--top-x-percent` (see THEORY.md)